swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 <a name="the-mappedpersonalidentitynumber-and-personalidentitynumberbinding-attribute"></a>
 #### 3.3.2.
 The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes

-When an authentication for a natural person is performed against theeIDAS Framework the Swedish eIDAS connector may attempt to perform a mapping of the received eIDAS identity to a Swedish civic registration number.
-If such a mapping is performed and is successful, the assertion is extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").
+When an authentication for a natural person is performed against theeIDAS Framework, the Swedish eIDAS connector will query an identity binding service for a binding between the attributes found in the assertion received from the foreign eIDAS-node and a Swedish personal identity number.
+If such a mapping exists, the assertion is extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").
-This mapping, or binding, can be performed using a number of different processes, where some are considered to be strong and where others only may be a “good guess” or even supplied by the user.
+This mapping, or binding, can be performed using a number of different processes, where some are considered to be strong and where others are less trustworthy.
 Therefore, an eIDAS connector that extends an assertion with a `mappedPersonalIdentityNumber` attribute MUST also include the `personalIdentityNumberBinding` attribute.
-This attribute contains a value that is an URI that identifies the process that was used to link a set of eIDAS attributes to a `mappedPersonalIdentityNumber` attribute.
+This attribute contains an URI that identifies the strength of the binding process.
+See \[[ID-Binding](#id-binding)\] for the possible values.

 If this binding is acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider